Inspiaaa/Micro8/README.md

 Different register types, such as integer and floating-point registers, can be implemented similarly by assigning different `type` values.

 Distinct integers are provided by the assembler and can only be referenced in the user program; they cannot be created.
 They are stored in the assembler’s symbol table as constants.

+It is also worth mentioning that although distinct integers have a numeric value (see `getNumericValue()`), the `isNumeric()` method returns false.
+This is because they only have an internal numeric representation that should  not be used as a regular number in the assembly program.

 ### Memory